-Beginning September 1, 2025, the U.S. Postal Service will require all international commercial shipments to include a six-digit Harmonized System (HS) code on customs declarations.
+Beginning September 1, 2025, the U.S. Postal Service required all international commercial shipments to include a six-digit Harmonized System (HS) code on customs declarations.

 While USPS is one of the first to set a deadline, this change reflects a broader push from destination countries to enforce HS code requirements across all carriers.
 To avoid delays or rejected shipments, it’s best to include HS codes on all international shipments, regardless of carrier.
 This update aligns USPS mailing standards with new regulations from the Universal Postal Union (UPU) and the World Customs Organization (WCO).